AliZ786/EmailApplication/README.md

 <h1> Project 3: Bank Account Management Application </h1>

-  Description: Create a bank account management application with balance for savings and checking accounts
+  Description: Create a bank account management application with balance for savings and checking accounts.
+Can read bank accounts details through a file or create your own.